-The choices are endless when you choose to elope in Washington DC!!
+The best locations for a Washington DC elopement are endless!!
 There’s the National Mall with all the monuments, the cherry blossom trees to see in spring, all the (free!)
 Smithsonian museums to explore, and the amazing and unique architecture for beautiful photos.
 This guides includes all the info you need to know from sharing locations, activities to do, answering FAQs, and more!

 Washington D.C. (known as the District of Columbia) is the capital of the United States.
 Washington DC is located along the Potomac River on the east coast of the United States.
 The city is located in-between Maryland and Virginia.